A Fermionic Portal to Vector Dark Matter from a New Gauge Sector

 \section{Introduction}

 The Standard Model (SM) of particle physics describes fundamental particle fields and their interactions under strong, Electro-Magnetic (EM) and weak forces using the symmetry principle of gauge invariance.
-Further, through the so-called Higgs mechanism, triggering Electro-Weak Symmetry Breaking (EWSB), the last two forces are actually unified into one, the Electro-Weak (EW) one.
-Given the particle content and charges under the gauge group of the SM, $SU(3)_C \times SU(2)_L \times U(1)_Y$, some of the particles in it are stable either due to the (unbroken) gauge symmetries themselves (like the gluons and photon) or due to the fact that they are the lightest obeying a conservation law (charge or number conservation) such as the electron and its neutrino.
-The latter is of some importance here, as the analysis of the gravitational interactions at different scales in the Universe carries the prediction of the existence of matter without EM interactions, called Dark Matter (DM), for which a particle interpretation is a natural possibility in the framework of the SM.
-Herein, the only viable candidate is the aforementioned neutrino, alas, it is not compliant with corresponding experimental observations.
+Furthermore, through the so-called Higgs mechanism, triggering Electro-Weak Symmetry Breaking (EWSB), the last two forces are actually unified into a single EW force.
+Given the particle content and charges under the gauge group of the SM, $SU(3)_C \times SU(2)_L \times U(1)_Y$, some of the particles in it are stable either due to the (unbroken) gauge symmetries themselves (such as the gluons and photon) or due to the fact that they are the lightest ones obeying a conservation law (charge or number conservation) such as the electron and its neutrino.
+The latter is of some importance here, as the analysis of the gravitational interactions at different scales in the Universe implies the existence of matter without EM interactions, called Dark Matter (DM), for which a particle interpretation is a natural possibility in the framework of the SM.
+So far, the only viable candidate is the aforementioned neutrino, alas, it is not compliant with corresponding experimental observations.
 Hence, leaving aside other shortcomings of it, there is an obvious need to surpass the SM.